 Her eyes slightly fell from him, ‘But are you sure – this is what you want, Joe?’

 The boy leaned slightly in towards her, ‘Abduction, for goodness sakes,’ he tittered, pushing down hard against the tree stump until he was back on his feet.
 He looked down at her with a vague smile; it was no use her expecting him to make it any easier; he just couldn’t; it would be like cutting his own throat.

 Emily looked up as he turned and pushed his hands deep into the pockets of his trench coat.
-She smiled lightly as he stubbornly kicked out at the long blades of grass in front of him, until he reached the edge of the brook.
-It was just the boys wanting she was sure of it, which made him so stubborn; so blind.
-She loved him with all of her heart, but, there could never be a future for them, especially not now.
+She smiled lightly as he stubbornly kicked out at the long blades of grass in front of him until he reached the edge of the brook.
+It was just the boys wanting Emily was sure of it, which made him so stubborn, so blind.
+She loved him with all of her heart, but there could never be a future for them, especially not now.
 Her smile faded with a nagging necessity to at least try and make him understand.

 ‘What a complete mess I’ve made of things,’ she called over to him.